Milaflores massacre: Events

 By the mid-1920s, the Purples had formed a working alliance with former members of the Egan's Rats gang, specifically Fred "Killer" Burke and Gus Winkler.
 These two, and a group of gangsters associated with them, were responsible for distributing Purple Gang booze and handling any strong-arm work that was needed.

 The trouble began on Christmas night, 1926, when saloon keeper Johnny Reid was shotgunned to death in the rear of his apartment building at 3025 East Grand Boulevard.
 Reid was an ex-Rat and liquor agent for the Purples.
 Earlier in the year, he and his St. Louis friends had gotten into a shooting war with Sicilian gangster Mike Dipisa.
 The ex-Rats defeated their opponent, but he was assumed to have arranged Reid's murder in revenge.

 Johnny Reid's killer was assumed to have been Frank Wright, a Chicago-based jewel thief and all-around hood who had recently relocated to Detroit.
 Wright, along with two New York burglars, Joseph Bloom and George Cohen, began kidnapping local gamblers for ransom.
 Many of the people they snatched were connected with the Purple Gang.

-The foolhardy trio crossed the line when they gunned down Purple drug peddler Jake Weinberg in the North End on February 3, 1927.
-The Bernstein brothers hired Fred Burke and Gus Winkler to avenge their friend.
+Wright, Bloom, and Cohen apparently crossed the line when they gunned down Purple drug peddler Jake Weinberg in the North End on February 3, 1927.
+The Bernstein brothers—leaders of the Purple Gang—hired Fred Burke and Gus Winkler to avenge Weinberg.

-Frank Wright was lured into the open with the kidnapping of his friend Meyer "Fish" Bloomfield.
+Wright was lured into the open with the kidnapping of his friend Meyer "Fish" Bloomfield.
 Winkler telephoned Wright and told him he could re-acquire his friend in Apartment 308 of the Milaflores Apartments, located at 106 East Alexanderine Avenue.
-At 4:30 on the morning of March 28, 1927, Frankie Wright, Joseph Bloom, and George Cohen arrived at the Milaflores and knocked on the door of 308.
-As they did, the fire door at the end of the hallway opened, and three men opened fire with a concentrated volley of pistol and submachine gun fire.
+At 4:30 on the morning of March 28, 1927, Wright, Bloom, and Cohen arrived at the Milaflores and knocked on the door of 308.
+As they did, the fire door at the end of the hallway opened, and three men began shooting with a concentrated volley of pistol and submachine gun fire.
 All three gangsters fell to the ground.
 The three triggermen escaped down the back stairway once their weapons were empty.

-Bloom and Cohen were DOA (they had been so riddled with bullets the coroner could not tell how many times they had been shot.)
-Frank Wright was still alive despite fourteen bullet wounds.
+Bloom and Cohen were DOA (they had been so riddled with bullets the coroner could not tell how many times they had been shot).
+Wright was still alive despite fourteen bullet wounds.
 When asked if he saw the killers, he moaned, "The machine gun worked.
 That's all I can remember."
 Wright died of his wounds about twenty hours later.
 The shooting made multiple headlines in the local newspapers.
 It was the first time the Thompson submachine gun had been used in Detroit gang warfare.
 While searching Apt.
 308, police found items implicating Purple gangsters Eddie Fletcher, Abe and Simon Axler, Joe "Honey Boy" Miller, and John Tolzdorf.